A short story by Pamela Eason

 Deputy Harry Henderson left the game right after the Marlin’s last touchdown to work crowd control.
 He noted that fans were still complaining about the pass interference call the referees should have made when he saw that some windshields appeared to be covered in a white substance.
 Upon further inspection he realized the white substance was cotton balls.
 ‘I knew then it was going to be a long night,’ Deputy Henderson said.

-The Monday night Goodwill Town Hall Meeting
+What was said at the Monday night Goodwill Town Hall Meeting

 The cotton-ball prank was what everybody was talking about Monday night at the Goodwill Town Hall meeting.
 Stella said, “From what I’ve been hearing at the salon, it’s probably going to take people a good while to get over this one.”